Pothos Not Growing — When One of the Fastest Houseplants Stalls

 Root damage from overwatering suppressing growth

-Very low light preventing enough photosynthesis for growth
+Very low light preventing enough photosynthesis to fund new growth

 How to Fix It